 - Thai Green Beef Curry in Slow Cooker – Eastern flavors mixed in with stew meat mixed in with fresh lemongrass and ginger cooked in the slow cooker.

-- Spicy Chicken Curry – Learn to make chicken curry from the pros.
+- Chicken and Chickpea Curry – Learn to make chicken curry from the pros.
 This recipe features a technique I learned while I was living in the Caribbean.

 - Tomato Curry Soup – Garnished with cumin roasted shrimp this curried tomato soup is a meal-worthy dish you can make on a weeknight.